Bwc9876/git-from-scratch/index.typ

 == Combining Branches - Merging

-Often times we'll want to take changes from one or more branches and apply them to the current one.
+Often times we'll want to take changes from one or more other branches and apply them to the current one.

 One way of doing this is a *merge* commit.
 This is a commit that will have two parents, the head of the current branch and the head of the other branch.

-If two branches share a common history and one is simply behind the other, a *fast-forward* occurs.
-This doesn't create a new commit and simply sets the "behind" branch to point to the head of the source branch.
+If two branches share a common history and one is behind the other, a *fast-forward* occurs.
+This doesn't create a new commit and sets the "behind" branch to point to the head of the source branch.

 == Combining Branches - Rebasing

 An alternative way to combine branches is a *rebase*.
-Rebasing simply applies commits from one branch to another, without making a merge commit.
+Rebasing applies commits from one branch to another, without making a merge commit.
 This is effectively just copying and pasting changes from one branch to another.

 Rebasing can do a lot more than just combine branches however.
 Another common use case is to squash a set of commits into one, cleaning up your history.
-A very user-friendly way to do complex rebasing is `git rebase -i [some commit]`.
+A very user-friendly way to do complex rebasing is `git rebase -i [commit-ish]`.
 This will open up an editor that lets you interactively rebase the commits specified.

 == Restore vs.~Reset vs.~Revert